oluuiss/oluuiss/README.md

 I'm Luis Gustavo, a passionate software developer and tech enthusiast.
 I am open to new opportunities in the technology sector!
 Furthermore, I'am studying Computer Engineering at Unifev College, in Votuporanga - SP, Brazil.

 <h1>📌 Experience</h1>

-I have already obtained certifications from the company ViaCerta in beginner training as a programmer in Java, Javascript, Object Oriented Programming, SQL Database and Web Development.
+I have already obtained certifications from the ViaCerta school as a web programmer with an emphasis on PHP and Java lasting 121 hours.
+Certification from the company Udemy by teacher Nélio Alves with the COMPLETE Java course lasting 54 hours.

 I constantly seek to improve my knowledge and skills.
 I have the ability to solve problems, think critically, work in a team and have good communication.
 In the academic environment, I seek to improve myself in different programming languages, fundamental computing concepts and software development through projects and challenges.